Lawrence Bittaker and Roy Norris: Acquaintance

 Bittaker and Norris initially became loosely acquainted in 1977, one year after Norris arrived at San Luis Obispo.
-Bittaker's initial impression of Norris upon his arrival at the California Men's Colony was that he was a savvy individual who largely associated with hardened criminals from motorcycle gangs, in addition to dealing in contraband drugs.
+Bittaker's initial impression of Norris upon his arrival at California Men's Colony was that he was a savvy individual who largely associated with hardened criminals from motorcycle gangs, in addition to dealing in contraband drugs.
 The pair gradually became more closely acquainted and began talking in friendly terms when Norris taught Bittaker how to construct jewelry.

 According to Norris, Bittaker saved him from being attacked by fellow inmates on at least two occasions.
-By 1978, the pair had become close acquaintances; discovering they shared an interest in sexual violence and misogyny, with Norris also divulging to Bittaker the biggest stimulation for him was of seeing frightened young women, adding this was the primary reason he had amassed a lengthy record for sexual offenses.
+By 1978, the pair had become close acquaintances, discovering they shared an interest in sexual violence and misogyny, with Norris also divulging to Bittaker the biggest stimulation for him was of seeing frightened young women, adding this was the primary reason he had amassed a lengthy record for sexual offenses.
 Bittaker—who is not known to have committed any sexual offenses prior to his meeting Norris—himself divulged to Norris that if he ever raped a woman, he would kill her so as not to leave a witness to the crime.

 When alone, the pair regularly discussed plans to assault and murder teenage girls after they were released.
 This shared fantasy evolved into an elaborate plan to murder one girl of each teenage year from 13 through 19.
 The pair vowed to become reacquainted once they were released.